Sweet and crunchy macarons flavored with black sesame and filled with black sesame buttercream! Enjoy these Black Sesame Macarons!

 And I think we did, but I could never get enough.
 Even back home in Germany I was always looking for it in the Turkish stores.

-Here in Asia I learnt that there also is black sesame.
+Here in Asia, I learned that there also is black sesame.
 I tried a black sesame snap from a 7/11 in Thailand and I loved those too.
 The sesame flavor is more intense and nuttier with a stronger aroma as well.

-So when we visited the Macaron Cafe in Penang, Malaysia and I saw Black Sesame as one of the flavor options, I HAD to try it.
-And what do you guess?
+So when we visited the Macaron Cafe in Penang, Malaysia and I saw Black Sesame as one of the flavor options, I had to try it.
+And what do you know?
 With all the sesame lovin’ in my past, of course this turned out to be my favorite flavor of all the ones we tried.
+Yes!

 Black sesame was worked into the shells – giving them an unusual black/grayish color – and also into the buttercream filling for a nutty, flavorful contrast to the sweetness.